masiuchi/docker.plenv/README.md

 The image is based on [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage).

-The image is available as a trusted build in [Docker Hub](https://registry.hub.docker.com/u/moltar/plenv/).
+The image is available as a trusted build on [Docker Hub](https://registry.hub.docker.com/u/moltar/plenv/).

 ## Usage ##